-Figure 2.13 shows the water level time series data for 2021/22.
+Figure 2.13 shows the water level time series data for 2022/23.
 A gradual reference change was detected in December 2021, starting on the 10th December.
 While this was being investigated, a larger reference change was detected, starting from the 22nd March 2022.
-To fix these issues with the tide gauge, a new tide gauge instrument will be installed to replace the current pressure transducer as soon as possible.
-The highest water level recorded with the Whitby Harbour Tide Gauge in 2021/22 was 3.35mOD on 7th November 2021.
+There is no tide gauge data available between 1st April to 15th September 2022.